Native American Language

 Native American Baby Names: Suggestions

-you can also write down this information and send it along with cash or a check (made out to Native Languages of the Americas) to our postal address:
+you can also write down this information and send it to our postal address:

 Native Languages of the Americas

-We will email you five Indian names that match your criteria, along with their meaning, language, and pronunciation, and
+We will email you five Indian names that match your criteria, along with their meanings, language, and pronunciations, and

-Chipewyan, Chippewa, Choctaw, Comanche, Cree, Creek, Crow, Dakota Sioux, Dene, Delaware, Haida, Hopi, Inuktitut, Kiowa, Lakota, Lenape,
+Comanche, Cree, Creek, Crow, Dakota Sioux, Dene, Delaware, Flathead, Haida, Hopi, Inuktitut, Kiowa, Kwakiutl, Lakota, Lenape,

 Maliseet-Passamaquoddy, Mesquakie, Mohawk, Mojave, Munsee, Muskogee, Navajo, Nez Perce, Nuxalk, Ojibway, Oneida, Osage, Pima, Potawatomi,

-Salish, Sauk, Seneca, Shawnee, Shoshone, Tohono O'odham, Tlingit, and Yaqui.
-Please realize that some Indian names may be difficult for you to pronounce, since
+Salish, Sauk, Seneca, Shawnee, Shoshone, Tohono O'odham, Tlingit, Ute, and Yaqui.